How to fast on Ekadhasi???

 Hope this helps,

-On Dhashami, single time meals is taken, at night tiffin may be taken.
+On Dhashami, single time meals is taken, at night phalahara can be taken.
 But should not use onion and garlic on dhashami.

-– Many are having upma (without onion,garlic,tomatoes), milk, water and fruits.
+– Many are having upma (without onion,garlic) milk, water and fruits.
 (Upma should not be done with rice flour, wheat flour can be used)

 On Dwadhasi, one should break his fast after the sunrise,